What to Expect During Your First Classic Massage Session

 Proper preparation can enhance your massage experience and ensure you get the most out of your session.
 Here are some important steps to take before your appointment:

-• Arrive Early: Arriving 10–15 minutes early allows you to settle in, complete any necessary paperwork, and mentally prepare for the session.
+Arrive Early: Arriving 10–15 minutes early allows you to settle in and mentally prepare for the session so your appointment can start on time

 What Happens When You Arrive?